PojavLauncherTeam/PojavLauncher/README.md

 - We do not exist on TikTok.
 No one from the dev team makes TikTok videos.
 - The official Twitter for PojavLauncher is [@PLaunchTeam](https://twitter.com/PLaunchTeam).
 Any others (most notably @PojavLauncher) are fake, please report them to Twitter's moderation team.

+# THIS IS A NON-WORKING BUILD MEANT FOR QCXR DEVELOPMENT.
+DO NOT EXPECT THIS TO WORK FOR YOU!

 ## Navigation
 - [Introduction](#introduction)
 - [Building](#building)